kaelanelson/CS205-Final-Project/Writeup/HowToRun.md

 ## BFS Algorithm

-Data file must be adjacency list in the format  `v1 v2`
+Data file must be adjacency list in the format  `v1 v2`.

+Must be run on cluster configured like so: https://harvard-iacs.github.io/2020-CS205/lab/I6/guide/Guide_I6.pdf Tested sequential version on the master node of this cluster as well.

 ### Sequential
 ```bash